-My expertise: I work with persons who present with phase of life issues, grief, loss, relationship, anxiety, sexuality, depression, compulsions, addictions, trauma, abuse, acculturation and spiritual or existential issues in addition to couples therapy.
+I work with persons who present with phase of life challenges, grief, loss, relationship, anxiety, sexuality, depression, compulsions, addictions, trauma, abuse, acculturation and spiritual or existential issues in addition to relationship and couples therapy.

 Phase of life issues

-Major life changes can have a deep impact on your emotional wellbeing, including triggering or exacerbating mental health issues.
-Exploring these phase of life issues is essential to understanding their relationship to one’s wellbeing and contextualizing your experiences.
+Major life change can have a deep impact on your emotional wellbeing, triggering or exacerbating mental health challenges.
+Exploring phase of life issues is essential for self understanding while deepening insight and reclaiming internal spaces necessary for wholesomeness and wellness.

 Grief and Loss